Configure Emergency Debris Management

 10. Click Results.

-11. Uncheck Debris removal service areas.
-Check Debris removal service routes.
+11. Uncheck Debris removal service areas and check Debris removal service routes.

-13. Click Edit for Text above results section.
-Change removal service areas to removal service routes.
+13. Click Edit for the Text above results section and then change removal service areas to removal service routes.

 14. Click About.

-15. Click Edit for Edit Introduction Panel.
-Change both instances of service area to service route.
+15. Click Edit for the Edit Introduction Panel section and then change both instances of service area to service route.

-16. Click OK, then click Publish, and Confirm.
+16. Click OK, click Publish, and click Confirm.

 Note: